 Note: Before you turn on Stadia, you must link your controller to the screen you want to use.

 Quickly press the Stadia button once.Note: Opening the Stadia menu does not pause your game.

 Press and hold the Stadia button for 1 second while the Stadia platform is on.Note: Some options may only appear on some platforms.
 Opening the platform menu does not pause your game.

 |Press and hold the Stadia button for 4 seconds.|

-When the controller is off, press and hold the Stadia button for three seconds until it vibrates twice.
+When the Stadia Controller is off, press and hold the Stadia button for 3 seconds until it vibrates twice.

-These buttons are used for different actions depending on what game you're playing.
-The face buttons are often used for actions like running, jumping, or interacting with objects.
+The face buttons are used for different actions, depending on the game you're playing.
+Actions may include running, jumping, or interacting with objects.